Joe Hatch on the approach to Hogum's Heroes summer...

 The best way to approach Hogum Fork is to start at the White Pine Trailhead (just below Snowbird) in Little Cottonwood Canyon.
 After almost a mile, take the right most trail towards Red Pine Lake.
 After a another mile and a half or so, take a right on a foot bridge and follow the trail for another mile into Maybird Gulch to where the trail ends at some small lakes with a great view of the Pfeifferhorn.

 From here, it's pretty much all talus hopping.
 Angle up and south southwest to the low spot of the North Ridge of the Pfeifferhorn.
 Once you're over this ridge, hike down the short, steep, and prickerbush infested slope into Hogum Fork.
 Expect ~2 hrs plus or minus change and about 2500 vertical feet to get to this point from the White Pine Trailhead.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hogum Fork:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hogum Fork:

 Featured Route For Hogum Fork

 Hogum's Heroes 5.11- 6c 22 VIII+ 22 E3 5c Utah

 Hogum's Heroes is an awesome route in a remote alpine wilderness setting.
 It's my favorite multi-pitch route in the Wasatch.
 It's relatively long, has mostly great rock, and is in one of the most spectacular and tucked away corners of the range.
 This route is packed with lots of sustained 5.10 range cracks with really fun stemming and balancey moves.
 You'll love it.That being said, the first pitch sucks.
 It's loose, scary, and has marginal protection.
 Luckily, it clocks in at about 5.9, and...[more]
 Browse More Classics in Utah

 By Rob T